10-Day Self-Drive Tour of the Complete Ring Road of Iceland with Top Attractions & Snaefellsnes

 - More

-After a good night's sleep and a nourishing breakfast, you'll explore the awe-inspiring Jokulsarlon glacier lagoon, one of Iceland's most beautiful spots.
+On day four, you’ll drive to the awe-inspiring Jokulsarlon Glacier Lagoon, one of Iceland's most beautiful spots.

-The Stokksnes headland is a highly-recommended place to stop en route.
-This magnificent headland features towering mountains and dramatic black sands, making it an excellent spot for photography.
+For an unforgettable experience, visit the Stokksnes Headland, a highly recommended place to stop en route.
+It features towering mountains and dramatic black sands, making it an excellent spot for photography.
+The distinctive peaks of Vestrahorn Mountain make the perfect background for your photos.

 - Northeast Iceland